bancobpi/style-guide/docs/specification-rules/schema.md

 ## bpi-validate-operation-security

+This rule validates if a certain operation references an account canonical type

 This rule ensures that the defined API contains the mandatory extensions needed in order to describe the necessary additional information of the API:
 - x-fast-api-metadata
 - x-domains-metadata